denpamusic/homeassistant-plum-ecomax/README.md

 ## Overview
 This Home Assistant integration provides support for ecoMAX automatic pellet boilers controllers manufactured by [Plum Sp. z o.o.](https://www.plum.pl/)

-It is based on [PyPlumIO](https://github.com/denpamusic/PyPlumIO) package and currently only supports connection to ecoMAX controller via serial network server, for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html).
+It is based on [PyPlumIO](https://github.com/denpamusic/PyPlumIO) package and supports connection to ecoMAX controller via serial network server, for example [Elfin EW11](https://aliexpress.ru/item/4001104348624.html).

-Support for USB to RS485 converters is also planned and will be implemented in future.
+Support for USB to RS485 converters is currently in early stages of development and largely untested.

-This project is currently in __Pre-Alpha__ stage, so use it with caution.
+This project is currently considered __Pre-Alpha__, please refrain from using it in production.

 ## Entities
 This integration provides following entities.